Feldman leads Northern Arizona against Portland State after 21-point game

 Flagstaff, Arizona; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Northern Arizona plays Portland State after Taylor Feldman scored 21 points in Northern Arizona’s 96-76 win against the Montana Grizzlies.
+BOTTOM LINE: Northern Arizona hosts Portland State after Taylor Feldman scored 21 points in Northern Arizona’s 96-76 win over the Montana Grizzlies.

 The Lumberjacks have gone 9-1 in home games.
-Northern Arizona averages 80.4 points and has outscored opponents by 7.8 points per game.
+Northern Arizona leads the Big Sky with 80.4 points and is shooting 42.5%.

-The Vikings have gone 1-10 against Big Sky opponents.
-Portland State is 2-4 when it has fewer turnovers than its opponents and averages 15.8 turnovers per game.
+The Vikings are 1-10 in conference matchups.
+Portland State is 1-10 in games decided by at least 10 points.

-Northern Arizona averages 8.9 made 3-pointers per game, 2.6 more made shots than the 6.3 per game Portland State gives up.
-Portland State’s 37.5% shooting percentage from the field this season is 3.7 percentage points lower than Northern Arizona has allowed to its opponents (41.2%).
+Northern Arizona scores 80.4 points, 14.1 more per game than the 66.3 Portland State gives up.
+Portland State averages 54.7 points per game, 17.9 fewer points than the 72.6 Northern Arizona gives up.

 The Lumberjacks and Vikings match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Sophie Glancey is averaging 17.8 points, 9.1 rebounds and 1.7 blocks for the Lumberjacks.
-Feldman is averaging 2.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Leia Beattie averages 2.2 made 3-pointers per game for the Lumberjacks, scoring 9.7 points while shooting 37.2% from beyond the arc.
+Sophie Glancey is averaging 17.8 points, 9.1 rebounds and 1.7 blocks over the past 10 games.

 Laynee Torres-Kahapea is averaging 5.8 points for the Vikings.
 Alaya Fitzgerald is averaging 12.5 points over the last 10 games.